psu-ds410/startercode/README.md

 Once you have cloned a repository, you don't need to clone it again (unless you deleted it from your computer).

+**Important** you can also access your repository on the web: https://github.com/psu-ds410/ds410-hw-[your github username] which is useful because it shows the contents of your remote repository.

 ## Staging files (git status and git add)

 Let's say I edited some files such as hello.py and world.py.
 These files need to be staged.
 This can be done by typing